How to make the most of our Tenders?

 About Taryn Duckham

-I am a lover of marketing, customer centricity and the art of influence.
-Being able to effect this through analysis, content and front end design is part of my work, my great love of creatively solving problems that reach across as many parts of Leads 2 Business as I can.
+I am a lover of awesome design, customer centricity and the art of influence.
+Being able to effect this through analysis, written or visual content and front-end design is part of my work, my great love of creatively solving problems that reach across as many parts of Leads 2 Business as I can.

 Featured Tender: Construction of Marikana Secondary School